Nardi Simpson: Music

 In addition to performing, she is also a composer, described by ABC as "one of the most exciting Australian composers of her generation."
 She is currently pursuing a Ph.D. in composition from the Australian National University.
 In 2019 she began participating in the Ngarra Burria First Nations Composers Initiative.

 Writing

-Simpson's debut novel, Song of the Crocodile, was published 2020.
+In 2018, Simpson won the State Library of Queensland's black&write!
+Writing Fellowship for the manuscript of her debut novel, Song of the Crocodile, which was published in 2020 by Hachette Australia.
 Song of the Crocodile tells the story of three generations of women in the same family navigating tensions between Indigenous and settler families as their town grows, incorporating musical elements and the Yuwaalaraay language.
+Simpson has also written journal articles, including for the Griffith Review.